sphan07/CSE-110-Lab1/index.md

 # Hobbies
 Here is a list of hobbies that I like to do from most liked to least liked:

-    1. Watching Abbott Elementary
-    2. Reading Comics/Books
-    3. Collecting cute pokemon cards
+ 1. Collecting cute pokemon cards
-    4. Learning about coding during my free time [here's a section link to the programming portion](#programming)
+ 2. Learning about coding during my free time [here's a section link to the programming portion](#programming)
-    5. Gaming (really bad at it but it is fun)
+ 3. Gaming (really bad at it but it is fun)

    For number 5: here is a list on tech I am trying to learn now and over the summer:
    - [x] web development